alexubilla8185/AfterLife/README.md

 **Step 2: Add Your Keys**

 Copy and paste the following into your `.env` file, replacing the placeholder text with your actual keys.
-Note that these variables do **not** have the `VITE_` prefix.
+Note that these variables also do **not** have the `VITE_` prefix.

 ```
 # .env file for use with 'netlify dev'